Click the + icons to expand sections below.

 Withdrawal before 60%

-Wade College must perform an R2T4 to determine the amount of earned aid up through the 60% point in each payment period.
+The amount of assistance that the student has earned is determined on a pro rata basis.
+Wade College must perform an R2T4 within 30 days from the date the institution determines that the student withdrew to determine the amount of earned aid up through the 60% point in each payment period.
 The institution will use the Department of Education's prorated schedule to determine the amount of R2T4 funds the student has earned at the time of withdrawal.
 After the 60% point in the payment period, a student has earned 100% of the Title IV funds he or she was scheduled to receive during the period.
 The institution must still perform a R2T4 to determine the amount of aid that the student has earned.

 Withdrawal after 60%